p1t1ch/personal-blog/content/blog/2020-09-12-demo-title.md

 2. Cool
 3. Deploy

-Also here another possible way:
+Also here 'another' possible way -- add it "just like" that:

 - Start
 - Continue